What you need to know

 - Make the city more livable

-The Seeding Stewardship Program helps connect you to your community and nature through the stewardship of nature-based solutions.
+The Seeding Stewardship Program helps connect you to your community and nature through stewardship activities.

 You can receive support to create community opportunities that: